 ๐ผ๐ธ Asau, Samoa

-Amenities at Asau Airport are exceptionally sparse.
-Passengers should not expect any airline lounges, dedicated dining facilities, or retail shops.
-Any available provisions would be extremely limited, possibly from a very basic local vendor nearby, and travelers are strongly advised to bring all necessary supplies, including food, water, and personal items.
-Seating in the waiting area is basic and often outdoors, and very limited.
-Accessibility features are rudimentary, primarily consisting of ground-level access.
-Travelers requiring assistance must coordinate thoroughly in advance with their air operator or local contacts.
-Family facilities, such as play areas or nursing rooms, are entirely absent.
-The airstrip's main purpose is essential inter-island transport and charter services, not passenger comfort or convenience.
+Amenities at Asau Airport are extremely sparse.
+Travelers should not expect airline lounges, dedicated dining facilities, or retail shops.
+Any available provisions would be very basic, likely from local vendors in nearby villages.
+It is strongly advised for passengers to bring all necessary supplies, including food, water, and personal items.
+Accessibility features are basic, consisting mainly of ground-level access, and passengers requiring assistance should make thorough prior arrangements with their charter operator or local contacts.

 Minimum domestic connection: